 Monstra 2018 Festival Report: Ways of Storytelling

 A local Lisbon newspaper recently warned about "Portuguese dinosaurs" coming to town.
-The week that Guillermo Del Toro won the Academy Award for The Shape of Water and the week of Monstra festival, these two were my first bets of what the content would intend.
+The week that Guillermo Del Toro won the Academy Award for The Shape of Water and the week of the Monstra festival, these two were my first bets on what the content would entail.
 Alas, it was about bad politics again.

-Even though my own visit was short (and many things were inadvertently missed and cannot be here reported), it is safe to assume that the politics of storytelling featured widely during the (not so sunny) Lisbon-based festival.
-Monstra has expanded regarding its timeline in the way of Anima Festival with a screening schedule of 11 days overall.
+Even though my visit was short (and many things were inadvertently missed and cannot be reported here), it is safe to assume that the politics of storytelling featured widely during the (not so sunny) Lisbon-based festival.
+Monstra has expanded its timeline in terms of the Anima Festival with a screening schedule of 11 days overall.
 This seems inevitable for a festival that takes place in a crowded capital, and different audiences (including the successful school visits of Monstrinha) parade during festival days at São Jorge cinema.
 Still, artistic director Fernando Garlito has carefully assembled an array of masterclasses to keep professionals satisfied and energized during the lazy Lisbon afternoon.
 This year, the theme that eventually emerged was storytelling.

-It might be almost naive to talk about storytelling within an animation film community, but the current developments in experimental animation (and the dodged insistence of US studios to offer only one single formula of script in their animated features) made the subject quite pressing.
-The Robert Altman, fragmented-fragmented figure of independent animation, Paul Driessen, was present to talk about his own method.
-Split-screen technique (exemplified in On Land, At Sea And In The air and Cat Meets Dog) won't always imply the same thing, but always tells you that there are at least two sides to be taken care of, in a more democratic way.
+It might be almost naive to talk about storytelling within an animation film community.
+Still, the current developments in experimental animation (and the dodged insistence of US studios to offer only one single formula of script in their animated features) made the subject quite pressing.
+The Robert Altman, fragmented-fragmented figure of independent animation, Paul Driessen, was present to talk about his method.
+Split-screen technique (exemplified in On Land, At Sea, and In The Air and Cat Meets Dog) won't always imply the same thing, but always tells you that there are at least two sides to be taken care of, in a more democratic way.
 Choose reality vs. fantasy, one story vs. another story, and make the whole more complex than the sum of its parts.

 Driessen's famously elliptical drawing style is supplemented by a very rich (and biting) storytelling device , which finds its cocky apotheosis in his new scatological short (co-directed by Toon Loonders, 10 animators present), The Origin of Sound .